ToyotaInfoTech/RAMN/docs/quickstart.rst

     $ echo "31 01 02 00" | isotpsend -s 7e1 -d 7e9 can0

-move the lighting switch and observe how the LEDs of ECU D do not change anymore.
+Move the lighting switch and observe how the LEDs of ECU D do not change anymore.
 You can now control the lighting switch with the following commands, without ECU B being in your way.

 .. code-block:: bash